Document Type : Review

 Methods

-Searching in databases such as PubMed, Scopus, Embase, Medline, and Web of science for all retrospective, prospective, and review articles with these keywords; covid-19, coronavirus plus kidney disease or acute tubular necrosis (ATN), or Acute kidney injury.
-We have chosen the English literature, between Nov.
+Searching in databases such as PubMed, Scopus, Embase, Medline, and Web of science for all retrospective, prospective, and review articles with these keywords; covid-19, coronavirus plus kidney disease or acute tubular necrosis (ATN), or acute kidney injury.
+We have chosen the English literature between Nov.
 2019 till Nov.
 2020.

 Summary of researches

 Among patients with AKI exact mechanism of kidney injury is disputed.
-In the study by Su et al., the autopsy was made on twenty-six patients for renal specimens.
+In the study by Su et al., the autopsy was done on twenty-six patients for renal specimens.
 Nine patients displayed evidence of acute kidney injury in laboratory assessment.
 They surveyed the sample by light microscopy, electron microscope, and immunohistochemical (IHC) staining.
 In light microscopy, they detected proximal tubular damage.
 In electron microscopy, they detected groups of virus-like spots with distinct spears in the tubular epithelium, and finally, IHC staining was positive in the tubular segment of specimens.
 They concluded that this virus directly invades the kidney tissue (10).

 Discussion

-AKI is prevalent in patients with coronavirus infection (between 5-50% in non-admitted and admitted patients respectively(15).
-The death rate reported significantly higher among patients with acute renal failure (about 10 times higher) (6).
+AKI is prevalent in patients with coronavirus infection (between 5-50% in non-admitted and admitted patients, respectively(15).
+The death rate was reported to be significantly higher among patients with acute renal failure (about 10 times higher) (6).
 It could be a consequence of severe pulmonary involvement and multiple organ dysfunction.
 In a study by Cheng et al., they assessed 701 patients and revealed that the incidence of ATN was about five percent.
 Also, they discovered that AKI is more common in patients with pre-existing renal failure (12% vs. 4 %) (6).

-Conditions like HTN, diabetes mellitus (DM), chronic obstructive pulmonary disease (COPD), cardiovascular disease (CVD), chronic kidney disease (CKD), morbid obesity, immunosuppression have been linked with increasing of death(16, 17).
+Conditions like HTN, diabetes mellitus (DM), chronic obstructive pulmonary disease (COPD), cardiovascular disease (CVD), chronic kidney disease (CKD), morbid obesity, and immunosuppression have been linked with increasing death(16, 17).
 Two studies from china declared that the mortality rate will increase with age (about 1.5 percent between 50–60 years to about 15 percent in 80 years) (18, 19).

 Conclusions